 Chinese acrobatic art is still what it was centuries ago in that it does not over emphasize the role of music.
 Performers pay more attention to action.
 Therefore it takes time for performers to adapt to the music.

-‘Moonlight Acrobatics’ took eight months to prepare, from planning and rehearsing to the performing the first show.
+‘Moonlight Acrobatics’ took eight months to prepare, from planning and rehearsing to the performing the first Show.
 That was much longer than other stage performances.

-A successful acrobatic show also requires appropriate clothing.
+A successful acrobatic Show also requires appropriate clothing.
 Costumes further enhance the beauty of the performance and increase the visual effects.

 Ticket List Prices

-Pick-up Time: 1 hour before
+Pick-up Time: 1 hour before the show begins

 Tour Type: One Way Transport And Entrance Ticket